wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 RxJS is all about streams, operators to modify them and observables.

 ### Functional Reactive Programming
 FRP have recently became a buzzword.
 To give you a deeper understanding on that topic there is awesome post from Andre Stalz - [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
 What you should know from this comprehensive post?
 Reactive programming is actually programming with asynchronous data streams.
 Like RxJS streams.
 But where comes the word *functional*?
 Functional is about how we can modify these streams and create another.
-Stream can be used as an input to another stream.
-We have bunch of operators in RxJS to do things like this.
+A stream can be used as an input to another stream.
+We have a bunch of operators in RxJS to do things like this.
 So, can we do some of FRP with RxJS?
 The short answer is: yes!
 And we'll do so with Angular 2.

 ## Angular 2 and RxJS
 When we want to start playing with RxJS in Angular, all we need to do is add operators we want to use.
 The RxJS itself is Angular dependency so it's just ready to use.